go-steam/steam/README.md

 The steam_api is a c++ product.
   * wrapper.cpp uses the steam_api.
   * wrapper.h defines the extern "C" functions used by go.
-  * gosteam.h defines the functions export by go.
   * steam.go is where we call our steam functions from go.
   * steam_test.go tests the functions.